Installation of Board and Batten Siding

 Up to this point, you are now through with the preparations, and ready to start the installation process.
 However, you will need to install a skirting board that is wider than the siding boards you are installing and a dipped edge.

 - Now position your skirt board at the bottom of where the siding will end.
 Place it horizontally and ensure it is well-levelled.
 Using a nail gun or a hammer, install vertical nails after every 18″ or 24″, and then use a piece of metal flashing to install your dip edge.
 You are now all set to start the actual installation of the siding boards.

 - Start from one corner of your home.
 Place a board against the wall and ensure it fits flush-up.
 Ensure it is plumb.

 - Install nails to secure the board two of the siding at the top and two at the bottom.
 Again, add a few nails along the board’s length, at intervals of 18″ to 24″.

 - Depending on the width of the battens you will be using, measure the gap that you want to leave between the boards.
 Ensure that the battens are able to cover that gap and overlap by at least 0.75″ on either side of the siding.

 - After that, follow the same procedure to install the next board.
 Install all the other boards in like manner until you have reached the next corner of your home.

 - For the areas with windows, ensure you get accurate measurements for space above and below the window.
 Cut your boards accordingly and install siding boards above and below the windows one by one.

-Once you are through with installing the boards, it is now time to install the battens.
+Once you are through with installing the boards, it is now time for installation of the battens.
 First, however, you will need to install the top trim if you chose to use it.
 You can then proceed as follows:

 - Start by cutting your battens so that they will fit well.